Want to hike with new friends?Join a group trip

 Meals: B

-This morning you will take the Metro from Bilbao to Portugalete (this takes between 35 and 50 minutes, approx 20km).
-The walk today will take you towards the Cantabrian coast and out of the Basque region.
-Walk towards La Arena, then as you head out of Pobena there is a surprisingly long flight of stairs, but the stunning walk following the coast line is worth the climb.
+This morning you take the Metro from Bilbao to Portugalete (travel time approx 35-50 minutes, 20km) to leave the city.
+The walk from Portugalete will take you towards the Cantabrian coast and out of the Basque region.
+From La Arena there are two options to Onton and Castro Urdiales.
+Following the coast line is a stunning walk.
 Part of the route also follows the track-bed of the former railroad that carried iron ore to waiting ships.
 Castro Urdiales is a long-inhabited town, with human remains dating back to 12000 BCE.
 Be sure to visit the Gothic church of Santa Maria de la Asuncion with its strange iconography on the main entrance's frieze, which dates from Templar times.
-Distance: 27km/16.7mi Option: It's possible instead of taking the Metro to walk this stage - this must be requested at time of booking as an extra night is required in Portugalete.
+Distance: 27km/16.7mi, highest point approx 180m Option: It's possible to walk Bilbao to Portugalete - this must be requested at time of booking as an extra night is required in Portugalete.
+Distance approx 19km/12mi, highest point approx 200m, undulating terrain.

 Meals: B

-You'll enjoy a picturesque route along the Cantabrian coast on this stage.
-As you leave this morning you will start heading uphill, following winding paths between cliffs and golden beaches, passing through small fishing villages including Islares.
-Here you can see the ruins of the 16th century Hospital de la Vera Cruz.
-Continue to La Magdelena and take a beautiful dirt path to Liendo.
-Distance: 24km/14.9mi
+From seaside Castro Urdiales the trail takes you on winding paths between cliffs and sandy beaches.
+You'll pass through small fishing villages including Islares, were you can see the ruins of the 16th century Hospital de la Vera Cruz.
+Head inland to La Magdelena and follow a beautiful dirt path to Liendo, a quiet rural village surrounded by nature in the heart of the Valle de Liendo.
+Distance: 24km/14.9mi, highest point approx 230m

 Meals: B

 This morning you will head to Laredo, which was an important Roman site known as Portus Luliobrigensium.
 Today it is Cantabria’s largest resort town - its beach is around 5km long at low tide.
-Continue walking to the end of Laredo's peninsula, at El Puntal, following the signs to the Santona ferry.
-The cost of the ferry crossing is approximately EUR2.50 per person (takes about 10 mins).
+Continue walking to the end of Laredo's peninsula, at El Puntal, following the signs to the Santona ferry (payable locally, approx EUR3 per person.
+If you prefer to walk, its an extra 10km/6mi via the Colindres bridge).
 Continue north to the coast and the Playa de Berria, before ascending to the Punta del Brusco for impressive coastal views.
 Continue to the modern coastal resort town of Noja.
-Distance: 24km/15mi
+Distance: 23km/14.5mi, highest point approx 200m

 Meals: B